howdoicomputer/onair/README.md

 ## Client Prereqs

 * A Windows host.
-While I don't *think* there is anything that stops this from being run on Linux, I'm only developing this on Windows for now because that is what I'm gaming on.
+There is Windows specific code in here.
+I'd have to put in a little bit of work to make this run on macOS or Linux.
 * Golang over `v1.11` installed.
 * GCC installed on said Windows host.
 This project relies on [malgo](https://github.com/gen2brain/malgo) and that project relies on [cgo](https://github.com/golang/go/wiki/cgo#windows).